Erkanele/RockPaperScissors-Game/erik/README.md

 ## Installation
+- Build war file using 'mvn clean package' in terminal
 - Configuration is available in resources/application.properties file where it's possible to change port, debug output or Swagger UI path for the game for example.
 ## Usage